pstolarz/sprops/README.md

     2nd scope in split /scope_type:scope_name
         -> "/scope_type:scope_name/type:name"
-            which as a split scope consists of:
+            which as a scope with an empty body

-           "/scope_type:scope_name/type:name@0"
-            and
-           "/scope_type:scope_name/type:name@1"
-            both with empty bodies.

 API specification
 -----------------